 The latest PREDICT guideline is slightly more prescriptive (especially around age groups) and suggests those with the following risk factors need observation for up to 4 hrs…

 But why 4 hours?
-Why not 3 hours, as someone previously suggested with wheeze?
+Why not 3 hours, as someone previously suggested, with wheeze?
 Why observe them at all and just CT the lot?
-Well, at the end of the day this is all about risk stratification.
-A CT scan is not without risk (that small thing called radiation?) and the actual number of abnormal CT’s (ciTBI/TBI-CT) has been shown to be quite low (2.3%) in a large group (19 920) of children with head injuries.
-We want to scan those children deemed ‘high risk’ who are more likely to have an abnormal scan not those deemed medium/low risk who are less likely to have an abnormal scan.
+Well, at the end of the day, this is all about risk stratification.
+A CT scan is not without risk (that small thing called radiation?), and the actual number of abnormal CTs (ciTBI/TBI-CT) is quite low (2.3%) in a large group (19 920) of children with head injuries.
+We want to scan those children deemed ‘high risk’ who are more likely to have an abnormal scan, not those deemed medium/low risk who are less likely to have an abnormal scan.

 What evidence is 4 hrs observation based on?
 Umm, not a lot.
 Like many practices in medicine, it’s based on consensus and pragmatism.
-Many institutions follow a 4 hour target for patients to be admitted or discharged from the emergency department.
-Children with asthma/wheeze seem to require inhalers every 3-4 hours until discharge too and there are, no doubt, countless other examples within the medical world.
-Four hours observation post-injury is the consensus view and currently established practice from experts with specialist knowledge in this field.
-It probably came about when you had to sell your kidney to the Radiologist to get a CT scan and radiation doses delivered per scan were a lot higher than present ‘modern’ machines.
-It was easier to just observe the child and if they deteriorated you could then more easily argue for a scan.
-This is my best guess but is probably not far from the mark.
-Could this time be shortened in these at risk groups?
+Many institutions follow a 4-hour target for patients to be admitted or discharged from the emergency department.
+Children with asthma/wheezing seem to require inhalers every 3-4 hours until discharge, too, and there are, no doubt, countless other examples within the medical world.
+Four hours of observation post-injury is the consensus view and currently established practice from experts with specialist knowledge in this field.
+It probably came about when you had to sell your kidney to the Radiologist for a CT scan, and radiation doses delivered per scan were much higher than present ‘modern’ machines.
+It was easier to observe the child, and if they deteriorated, you could more easily argue for a scan.
+This is my best guess but it is probably not far from the mark.
+Could this time be shortened in these at-risk groups?
 Probably.
 But trying to research this would, no doubt, be an ethical minefield.

 The clock is ticking…

-There are a small select group of children with head injuries who require a period of observation post-injury, as suggested by national guidelines, decision rules and clinical gestalt.
-I would argue many children in ED’s across the world that are observed for ‘4 hours post-injury’ do not fall into any of the categories mentioned above and the root cause for observation being clinician preference based on defensive or outdated practice.
+A small select group of children with head injuries require a period of observation post-injury, as suggested by national guidelines, decision rules and clinical gestalt.
+I would argue that many children in EDs worldwide that are observed for ‘4 hours post-injury do not fall into any of the categories mentioned above, and the root cause for observation is clinician preference based on defensive or outdated practice.
 This is understandable in those who see children infrequently, but should this be accepted going forward?